-The next day, Abedin announced the couple is separating.
+The next day, Abedin announced the couple was separating.

 "After a long and painful consideration and work on my marriage, I have made the decision to separate from my husband," Abedin said in a statement.

-The Federal Bureau of Investigation and the New York Police department announced they are opening an investigation into Weiner after a 15-year-old girl told the Daily Mail the former politician sent her lewd messages starting on January 2016.
+The Federal Bureau of Investigation and the New York Police department announced they were opening an investigation into Weiner after a 15-year-old girl told the Daily Mail the former politician sent her lewd messages starting in January 2016.
 The exchange continued for months.

 The FBI said it was reopening its investigation into the private email server of then Democratic presidential candidate Hillary Clinton.
 The FBI discovered the emails while looking into Weiner's laptop during the investigation into the sexting case.

 Weiner appeared in federal court in Manhattan on May 19 and pleaded guilty to a charge of transmitting sexual material to a minor.